 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

 The Good Luck Thrift Store Outfit has been recording and performing original music since 2005.
-They have two successful record releases under their belts, and their third Album “Old Excuses” just released and getting rave reviews.
+They have two successful record releases under their belts, and their third Album “Old Excuses” getting rave reviews.
 The contagious enthusiasm of their live show, however, is what keeps their fans coming back to see them over and over again.
 Their choice instrumentation, original material, and strong cohesion on stage has left many spectators with the lasting impressions of both fine song-craft and a rare live-music experience.